 5) L9 Boot Bag

 If you need a boot bag, but can’t afford a massive expenditure like the Athalon, then the L9 bag is the best bet for you.
 Priced at only $15 check this listing for the latest live prices, the L9 bag safely stores your boots for any adventure you have in mind.

 Built with 600D fabric — a heavy-duty nylon material — the double-stitched bag prevents unwanted wear and tear around joints and highly contacted surfaces.
 Unlike most bags whose zippers often rip or break off, the L9 experts engineered a single, heavy-duty zipper, built to last as long as the bag does.

 The main compartment where your boots are stored features a waterproof lining and several metal drain ports to prevent moisture accumulation.
 A wide strap across the top allows for a comfortable carry with superior weight distribution.

-For only $15 dollars (check this listing for the latest live prices), the L9 bag is a low risk, high reward item.
+For only $15 dollars, the L9 bag is a low-risk, high reward item.

 Best For Boot Storage

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.